David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ## Single-Rate Pipelines
 We first focus on **single-rate pipelines**, those in which all operators have the same input and output throughputs.
-These pipelines always satisfy the producer-consumer rate-matching requirement.
+These pipelines always satisfy the producer-consumer rate matching requirement.

 ### Space-Time Types
 Aetherling expresses schedules using the type system.